joshbegley/nyt-latest/previous.md

 `By Choe Sang-Hun`\
 https://nytimes.com/live/2024/12/06/world/south-korea-president-yoon-impeachment/here-are-the-latest-developments-in-south-korea

-**Live Updates: South Korea’s President Apologizes for Martial Law Ahead of Impeachment Vote**\
+**Live Updates: South Korea’s President Apologizes, But Doesn’t Resign Ahead of Impeachment Vote**\
 `President Yoon Suk Yeol said he would not seek to impose martial law again and that he would leave his fate to his party.
 Lawmakers will vote to impeach him later on Saturday.`\
 https://nytimes.com/live/2024/12/06/world/south-korea-president-yoon-impeachment